State and federal health officials continue to monitor COVID-19.

-If your patients have questions or concerns about COVID-19, DSHS and CDC have plenty of information and resources for you.
+If your patients have questions or concerns about COVID-19, the U.S. Centers for Disease Control and Prevention (CDC) and DSHS have plenty of information and resources for you.

 The CDC website also includes information about symptoms and complications, prevention and treatment, and how the virus is transmitted.
 In addition, CDC has published a Hospital Preparedness Assessment Tool to help prepare for the possible arrival of patients with COVID-19.

-Meanwhile, the DSHS website includes basic information about the virus, an FAQ, and guidance for health care professionals, laboratories, travelers, and more.
-DSHS also published an updated health alert on the coronavirus on Feb.
-11.
+Meanwhile, the DSHS website includes additional information about the virus, a frequently-asked-questions document, printable materials, and guidance for health care professionals, laboratories, travelers, and more.

-Physicians and other health care workers should consider the coronavirus if a patient is showing symptoms (fever, cough, shortness of breath) after having traveled to mainland China within 14 days of symptom onset, updated CDC guidance says.
-Suspected cases should be reported to your local health department, CDC said.
+Physicians and other health care workers should consider the coronavirus if a patient is showing symptoms (fever, cough, shortness of breath) and has relevant travel history or disease exposure within 14 days of symptom onset or has symptoms without an alternative explanatory diagnosis, such as the flu, in accordance with DSHS guidelines.
+Suspected cases should be reported to your local health department immediately, DSHS said.